P9-CovertCommunication/Exercises/Performance and Reliability Analyses of Communication Network/T4_Congestion_control/T4_Congestion_control.md

 ## Task 7.
 Provide an overview of BBR, AQM, and ECN options
 BRR functions using Pacing to operate at the optimum point.
-Pacing is done using the RTT.
-A increase in RTT indicates Queue is growin i.e. to fast pace.
-Decreasses in RTT indicates decreases in Queues
+Similarly to TCP Vegas, Pacing is done using the RTT.
+An increase in RTT indicates the queue is growing i.e. the pace is too fast.
+Decreases in RTT indicates a shrinking queue length, indicating an underutilization of the network capacity.

-BRR have a slow start, follow by a drain, where the CWND is reduced to empty out buffers.
-This is followed by a Bandwidth probe where where the pace is increassed.
-RTT probe here the CWND is reduced for a while to estimate RTT
+BRR operates with a slow start, follow by a drain, where the CWND is reduced to empty out buffers.
+This is followed by a bandwidth probe where the pace is increased.
+RTT probe here the CWND is reduced for a while to estimate RTT.

-BBR seems to do a lot better than CUBIC and is fair, so it’s been widely adopted.
-However, the reaction to capacity drops is slow.
+BBR seems to perform a lot better than CUBIC with the benefit of being fair, so it has been widely adopted.
+However, the reaction to drops in network capacity is slow.

 **Active Queue Management (AQM)**
-This methode requires control of the buffers which can be used to shape traffic.
-It can use Random Early Dropping (RED) where it discard packets evenly over diffrent flows to prevent congestion.
+This method requires control of the buffers which can be used to shape traffic.
+It can use Random Early Dropping (RED) where it discards packets evenly over diffrent flows to prevent congestion.
-Controlled Delay (CoDel) Can be used determine if a queue consistently causes delays, and drop packets if so
+Controlled Delay (CoDel) can be used determine if a queue consistently causes delays, and drop packets if so.

 **The ECN option**
 A option in the IP header that allow AQM-enabled routers might set the congestion flag in a packet, instead of dropping packets.
-So that the TCP endpoints learn of the congestion event.
-This has the benefit of avoiding retransmissions, and can reduce delay significantly for shorter-lived TCP flows
+So that the TCP endpoints are notified of the congestion event.
+This has the benefit of avoiding retransmissions, and can reduce delay significantly for short-lived TCP flows.